 Request an Item through Interlibrary Loan

-Distance students may request books through Interlibrary Loan and have them delivered to their home, free of charge.
-You pay the expense of mailing them back to the Library.
-Using the U.S. Postal Service's Media Mail rate is usually the most affordable option for doing this.
+Distance students may request physical books through Interlibrary Loan and have them delivered to their home, free of charge.
+You pay the expense of mailing them back to the Library.* Using the U.S. Postal Service's Media Mail rate is usually the most affordable option for doing this.